Dharmendrastm/Cybersecurity_common_questions/README.md

 -- the first version of TLS was developed by the internet engineering taskforce (IETF) in 1999.

--- TLS is alo a cryptographic protocol that provides secure communicatiob between weserver and client via implicit connections.
+-- TLS is also a cryptographic protocol that provides secure communication between webserver and client via implicit connections.

 -- Four version of TLS have been released TLS 1.0, 1.1, 1.2 and 1.3.